Aspect-404/Aspect401_-Kitbot/README.md

 <h1>Aspect401_ Kitbot Documentation</h1>
 </div>

-> ## Join my [Discord](https://discord.gg/24NrjJZm4A) to vote in polls, use commands, get notified of updates, and more!
+> ## Join my [Discord](https://discord.gg/24NrjJZm4A) to vote in polls, use commands, get notified of updates, and more?

 # FAQ
 ### Where is the source code?